AsimbikasDas/Genomic-Data-Analysis-/generegulatorynetwork-grp5/README.md

 gene.network_two()
 gene.network_three()
 ```

-tfs.txt file is a must, before running please download it as it contains all the name of the transcription factors, if you want for some other organism use your file, in same format- only names of transcription factors.
-network functions also give us flexibility, to set the threshold values.
+Network functions also give us flexibility, to set the threshold values.
 Try putting threhsold network_one(0.1,-0.1) manually, so that the threshold will be updated, and according to threshold gene relations we will get.
 If you don't put any threshold, the default, is (0.7, -0.7), for changing it and viewing various patterns of gene network try using it.
 ## 🧠 GRN Construction Methods

 This project offers three methods to construct Gene Regulatory Networks (GRNs):